uw-echospace/EcoAcousticAI/birdnetlib/README.md

-# FrogNet

-FrogNet is a custom neural network model designed to [briefly describe the primary function or goal of your model, e.g., "classify different species of frogs based on image inputs"].
+# BirdNET-Analyzer and Custom FrogNET model

+- This folder contains scripts to run the [BirdNET-Analyzer model](https://github.com/birdnet-team/BirdNET-Analyzer.git) and a re-trained FrogNET model.
+FrogNET utilizes the BirdNET framework to create a custom neural network model designed to classify different species of frogs based on audio inputs.
+In order to run these scripts you don't need to clone the BirdNET-Analyzer repository.
+Rather they have made a python library called birdnetlib.
+These scripts use this method to analyze preditions for birds, frogs, rodents, and more in King County.

+- Below describes the data collection, preprocessing, and retraining of the [BirdNET-Analyzer model](https://github.com/birdnet-team/BirdNET-Analyzer.git).

 ## Table of Contents